Recent restrictions of Everest Base Camp Helicopter Tour

 This prohibition extends to shared helicopter flights, which were once a popular option for individuals to pool resources and embark on a group helicopter flight to Everest Base Camp.
 Regrettably, shared chopper flights from Lukla are no longer available, eliminating the possibility of a collective helicopter journey to Everest with a landing at Kala Patthar.

-Park authorities have called for cooperation from various stakeholders, including the police administration, hoteliers, lodge operators, civil aviation authority, intermediate zone management committee, and the park's protective force.
-They aim to strictly enforce the no-landing policy, except on designated helipads within Lukla, Syangboche, and Namche Bazaar within the national park.
+Park authorities have called for cooperation from various stakeholders, including the police administration, hoteliers, lodge operators, the Civil Aviation Authority, the Intermediate Zone Management Committee, and the park's protective force.
+They aim to strictly enforce the no-landing policy, except on designated helipads within Lukla, Syangboche, and Namche Bazaar, within the national park.

 The prohibition on Kala Patthar landings is currently in effect until further notice.
 However, an alternative landing site is available at the Everest View Hotel in Namche.
 CAAN's decision to enact this rule is a preventive measure, reinforcing safety and security standards in the aftermath of the tragic helicopter accident in July 2023.